MATester0/MATester/README.md

 ## How to install

 To run MATester, make sure you have `Python 3.8`.
-The agents that MATester runs require specific preparations, please refer to their README to install these dependencies.

 Then clone this repo and install with `pip`: